NativeScript/workshop/docs/chapters/chapter3.md

 ### Theme

-Now that we have the profile page doing something `sort of` useful ;) Let's make it look a little bit better.
+Now that we have the profile page doing something `sort of` useful, let's make it look a little bit better.

-The good news is that NativeScript comes with a buncho of built in `Themes`.
+The good news is that NativeScript comes with many built in themes.

 ![Color Schemes](http://docs.nativescript.org/img/theme/color-schemes-all.png)

-Most of the standard UI components come with styles that you can use for a really quick styling improvements.
+Most of the standard UI components come with styles that you can use for quick styling improvements.

 #### Text based components can use: